 In its place, a robotic arm was attached to the protruding bone of her bloodied shoulder.
 A steel plate, surgically connected to her chest and left side, helped anchor the arm.
 The mechanical limb gleamed under the bright lights.

 In a maddening frenzy, Jane strained against the straps that held her captive to the table.
-Suddenly, her new arm lifted with such force that the restraints easily snapped.
+Suddenly, her new arm was lifted with such force that the restraints easily snapped.

-In her rush to freedom, she tried to stand, collapsed and tumbled to the floor in a burst of fury and tears.
-Frantically she searched her body; moved her one good hand across her head.
+In her rush to freedom, she tried to stand, collapsed, and tumbled to the floor in a burst of fury and tears.
+Frantically she searched her body; and moved her one good hand across her head.
 Her hair was gone, and her fingers probed a deep fissure-like suture that ran completely around her shaved skull.
 A heart-wrenching moan wracked her body as she realized the woman she had once been had been utterly cut away and lost to her forever.

 "Ah, Captain Slaton, you're awake.
 Wonderful!
 How do you feel today?"

 She did not hear the voice with her ears; the computer filled her head from the inside like an alien presence.
 It was Amel Hugo's voice.